JamesKindon/jkindon.github.io/blog/_posts/2023-10-29-citrix-upm-and-fslogix-containers-2023.md

 ## Intro

 A few years back, I put together [my thoughts on Citrix Profile Management (CPM) and FSLogix Profiles](https://jkindon.com/citrix-upm-and-fslogix-containers/) and where they make sense.
-That post is over two years old now, and then world moved on significantly.
+That post is over two years old now, and the world moved on significantly.
 I have updated the old post with some commentary around the changes, but felt it was nice to keep this historical data.

 This post is designed as a brief point in time thought provoker on where I see the same two technology sets and their current state of play.